G8: Global energy

 At the Heiligendamm Summit in 2007, the G8 acknowledged a proposal from the EU for a worldwide initiative on efficient energy use.
 They agreed to explore, along with the International Energy Agency, the most effective means to promote energy efficiency internationally.
 A year later, on 8 June 2008, the G8 along with China, India, South Korea and the European Community established the International Partnership for Energy Efficiency Cooperation, at the Energy Ministerial meeting hosted by Japan holding 2008 G8 Presidency, in Aomori.

 G8 Finance Ministers, whilst in preparation for the 34th Summit of the G8 Heads of State and Government in Toyako, Hokkaido, met on the 13 and 14 June 2008, in Osaka, Japan.
-They agreed to the "G8 Action Plan for Climate Change to Enhance the Engagement of Private and Public Financial Institutions."
+They agreed to the "G8 Action Plan for Climate Change to Enhance the Engagement of Private and Public Financial Institutions".
 In closing, Ministers supported the launch of new Climate Investment Funds (CIFs) by the World Bank, which will help existing efforts until a new framework under the UNFCCC is implemented after 2012.
 The UNFCCC is not on track to meeting any of its stated goals.

 In July 2005, the G8 Summit endorsed the IPHE in its Plan of Action on Climate Change, Clean Energy and Sustainable Development, and identified it as a medium of cooperation and collaboration to develop clean energy technologies.

 Annual summit

 The first G8 summit was held in 1997 after Russia formally joined the G7 group, and the last one was held in 2013.
 The 2014 summit was scheduled to be held in Russia.
-However, due to the Crimean crisis, the other seven countries decided to hold a separate meeting without Russia as a G7 summit in Brussels, Belgium.
+However, due to Crimea's annexation by the Russian Federation, the other seven countries decided to hold a separate meeting without Russia as a G7 summit in Brussels, Belgium.

 Criticism

 One type of criticism is that members of G8 do not do enough to help global problems, due to strict patent policy and other issues related to globalization.
 In Unraveling Global Apartheid, political analyst Titus Alexander described the G7, as it was in 1996, as the 'cabinet' of global minority rule, with a coordinating role in world affairs.

-In 2012 The Heritage Foundation criticized the G8 for advocating food security without making room for economic freedom.
+In 2012 The Heritage Foundation, an American conservative think tank, criticized the G8 for advocating food security without making room for economic freedom.